Tata Vs Mistry: Out Of The Dust Of The Battles Of Giants ... NothingBloombergQuintOpinion

 “That failed business decisions and the removal of a person from directorship can never be projected as acts oppressive or prejudicial to the interests of the minorities, is too well settled.
 In fact it may be conceded today by Tata Sons that one important decision that the Board took on 16.03.2012 certainly turned out to be a wrong decision of a life time.” (emphasis added)

 Cyrus Mistry was appointed deputy executive chairman of Tata Sons on 16.03.2012.

 Oh Tata, My Tata

-Meanwhile, on Tata Sons, Ratan Tata and other Tata entities, the court turns a much kinder gaze, admiring even.
-Appreciating how a ‘familial’ group brought on a rank outsider to lead it and how Ratan Tata need not have retired.
+Meanwhile, on Tata Sons, Ratan Tata and other Tata entities, the court turns a much kinder gaze, admiring even - of how a ‘familial’ group brought on a rank outsider to lead it and how Ratan Tata need not have retired.